gugaiz/historical-bank-ruby/README.md

 The timezone used throughout this gem is the UTC timezone.

-All processed rates (fetched from OER, added manually, cached in Redis) are considered to be the [closing (end of day) rates](https://openexchangerates.org/faq/#eod-values) for their associated dates in UTC.
+All processed rates (fetched from Fixer, added manually, cached in Redis) are considered to be the [closing (end of day) rates](https://openexchangerates.org/faq/#eod-values) for their associated dates in UTC.
 For example, when we have a cached rate of EUR->USD on January 10th 2017 with value 1.25, this means that 1 EUR was equivalent to 1.25 USD on January 10th at 23:59:59.
 This is the historical rate that the bank will use for exchanging EUR with USD on that date.
-Consequently, a rate for a certain `date` fetched from OER becomes available at 00:00 UTC on `date+1`.
+Consequently, a rate for a certain `date` fetched from Fixer becomes available at 00:00 UTC on `date+1`.

 For convenience, methods that accept `Date`s as arguments can accept `Time`s as well.
 When a `Time` is used, it is first converted into the UTC-equivalent `Date`,